 Contacting you if there is a problem completing a transaction you requested or to discuss a problem with your account.
 Maintaining regular communications with you as may be necessary to execute transactions you request, such as transferring funds.

-We use this aggregated information in the administration of our website to improve its usability and to evaluate the success of particular marketing/advertising campaigns, search engine optimization strategies and other marketing activities.
+We use this aggregated information in the administration of our site to improve its usability and to evaluate the success of particular marketing/advertising campaigns, search engine optimization strategies and other marketing activities.

-We use non-identifying and aggregated information to help optimize our website based on the needs of our users.
+We use non-identifying and aggregated information to help optimize our site based on the needs of our users.
 No personal or personally identifiable information about any individual user is collected.

 We retain this information to satisfy legal requirements such as recordkeeping and tax and credit reporting requirements, as well as for purposes of fraud prevention, audit and data integrity.